qdzlug/ironbank-pipeline/stages/publish-artifacts/s3/README.md

 # S3 Publish

-This stage in the pipeline uploads the metadata and scan data for the container in the `repo_map.json` file to S3 and the IBFE API directly via HTTP POST.
+This job in the pipeline uploads the metadata and scan data for the container in the `repo_map.json` file to S3 and the IBFE API directly via HTTP POST.

 ## Dependencies & Conditions

-This stage relies on the following stages completing successfully
+This job relies on the following stages completing successfully

 - load-scripts
-- hardening-manifest
 - lint
 - build
+- create-sbom
-- anchore-scan
+- scan-logic
-- anchore-scan
+- scanning
-- csv-output
+- generate-documentation
-- documentation
+- vat

-This stage only runs on the following branches:
+This job only runs on the following branches:

 - master
 - development

-## Variables required for this Stage
+## Variables required for this job

-- IMAGE_FILE
 - SCAN_DIRECTORY
 - DOCUMENTATION_DIRECTORY
 - BUILD_DIRECTORY
+- SBOM_DIRECTORY
-- SIG_FILE
+- VAT_DIRECTORY
 - BASE_BUCKET_DIRECTORY
 - DOCUMENTATION_FILENAME
-- ARTIFACT_FIR
+- ARTIFACT_DIR
 - REPORT_TAR_NAME
 - KUBERNETES_SERVICE_ACCOUNT_OVERWRITE